justkeating/100-days-of-code/log.md

 ### Day 1: Dec 13, 2023

-**Today's Progress**: Figured out ssh keys for github local and pushing to repo. took a minute to set up but able to push and pull from repo.
+**Today's Progress**: Figured out ssh keys for github local and pushing to repo.
+Some random python beginner tutorials. webscrapper and qr code generator
 **Thoughts:** The setup for github and local is done.
-Looking at different python ideas that could be useful.
+Looking at different python ideas that could be useful. took a minute to set up but able to push and pull from repo.
+Take input for github user for scraping profile images.
+Generate qr code with basic message/link.

 **Link to work:**